Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 Each 100 mg vial contains: Doxycycline hyclate equivalent to 100 mg doxycycline; ascorbic acid 480 mg; mannitol 300 mg. pH of the reconstituted solution (10 mg/mL) is between 1.8 and 3.3.

 Tetracyclines are readily absorbed and are bound to plasma proteins in varying degree.
 They are concentrated by the liver in the bile, and excreted in the urine and feces at high concentrations and in a biologically active form.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of doxycycline for injection, USP and other antibacterial drugs, doxycycline for injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain effectiveness of doxycycline for injection and other antibacterial drugs, doxycycline for injection should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 Doxycycline is indicated in infections caused by the following microorganisms:

 - Rickettsiae (Rocky Mountain spotted fever, typhus fever, and the typhus group,

 - Agents of lymphogranuloma venereum and granuloma inguinale.